 I think the secret to vanilla desserts is to seriously load them with vanilla, pack it in so that there's no doubt vanilla is playing the leading role.
 For me, that means pulling out 3 things: vanilla beans, vanilla sugar, and good ol' vanilla extract.
 It's a triple threat, you see.
 So naturally, this ice cream has all three of those lovely vanilla ingredients, and it's the most creamy, pure, and luscious vanilla ice cream you could ask for.
 And as much as I love French-style ice cream (aka custard-based), I tend to think Philadelphia-style is more up my alley when it comes to vanilla ice cream, which is good news here.
 Philadelphia-style = faster and easier, always a good thing when it comes to ice cream.
 So yes, this Vanilla Bean Ice Cream is simple and easy to make, delicious, creamy, loaded with vanilla, perfectly sweet, addicting... need I go on?

+Oh yeah - it's also great over so many desserts, like this plumogranite apricot crumble, this blueberry-peach cobbler, and this stone fruit galette.
 Vanilla isn't even usually on my dessert radar, but this ice cream deserves center stage. ;)Print

 Vanilla Bean Ice Cream